 </picture>

 If you’re self-hosting files, make sure your server sends the right MIME type for WebP (image/webp).
-Otherwise some browsers will treat it as “a download” instead of displaying it, which is… not the vibe.
+Otherwise some browsers will treat it as “a download” instead of displaying it, which is an easy way to create pointless support tickets.

 What to expect